 Metamorphic rocks are the third great class of rocks.
-These are what happens when sedimentary and igneous rocks become changed, or metamorphosed, by conditions underground.
+These are what happens when sedimentary and igneous rocks become changed, or metamorphosed ("changed in form"), by conditions underground.
 The four main agents that metamorphose rocks are heat, pressure, fluids and strain.
 These agents can act and interact in an infinite variety of ways.
-As a result, most of the thousands of rare minerals known to science occur in metamorphic ("shape-changed") rocks.
+As a result, most of the thousands of rare minerals known to science occur in metamorphic rocks.
 Metamorphism acts at two scales, the regional scale and the local scale.

 Fluids are an important agent of metamorphism.
-Every rock contains some water, but sedimentary rocks hold the most.
+Most rocks contain some water, but sedimentary rocks hold the most.
 First there is the water that was trapped in the sediment as it became rock.
 Second is the water that is liberated by clay minerals as they change back to feldspar and mica.
 This water can become so charged with dissolved materials that the resulting fluid is no less than a liquid mineral.
-It may be acidic or alkaline, full of silica (forming chalcedony) or full of sulfides or carbonates or metals, in endless variety.
+It may be acidic or alkaline, full of silica (forming chalcedony) or full of sulfides or carbonates or metal compounds, in endless variety.
 Fluids tend to wander away from their birthplaces, interacting with rocks elsewhere.
-That process, which changes a rock's chemistry rather than just its mineral assemblage, is called metasomatism.
+That process, which changes a rock's chemistry as well as its mineral assemblage, is called metasomatism.

 The Basic Metamorphic Rock Types